-The U.S. Agency for International Development (USAID) has worked alongside Malawi’s Ministry of Health (MOH) to strengthen its Family Planning and Sexual and Reproductive Health Program (FP/SRH).
-Building on this strong partnership, USAID remains committed to working with the MOH, development partners and civil society to address the rapid population growth that remains a development challenge in Malawi.
+USAID works with the Ministry of Health (MOH) to strengthen its Family Planning and Sexual and Reproductive Health Program (FP/SRH).
+Building on a historic partnership, USAID and the MOH are implementing the National Sexual Reproductive Health Strategy to increase contraceptive coverage rates from 42% to 60% by 2020.
+USAID also collaborates with development partners and civil society to address rapid population growth, which remains a significant development challenge in Malawi.

 The Malawi Demographic and Health Survey shows that the Modern Contraceptive Prevalence Rate (MCPR) improved from 28% in 2004 to 42% in 2010.
 Although this is a significant increase, the rate must continue to grow in order to meet the goal of 60% by 2020.

 USAID encourages voluntary, comprehensive, and efficient programming of resources that expand contraceptive options and provide high-quality, sustainable FP/RH services.
 In recent years, USAID has emphasized increasing youth access to FP services; policy development; expanding service delivery; improving the mix of contraception options; and developing comprehensive communications messages.